Syntax

 Property expression

-A property expression consists of an object expression and a property, separated by a dot:
+A property expression consists of an object expression and a property, separated by a dot, spread dot, or safe dot:

 The property must be an identifier or string literal.